mhausenblas/aws-cli-fu/README.md

 # aws-cli-fu
-Collection of my favorite AWS CLI calls
+Collection of my favorite AWS CLI calls, derived from `history` command and sanitized.

 ## General